 The historical financial data included in the pro forma financial statements is as of the periods presented.
 The unaudited pro forma financial statements are based on management's best estimate of the effects of the Acquisitions.
 All references to "as adjusted" information are to IDEX after giving effect to the Acquisitions, the Offering and the application of the estimated net proceeds therefrom.
-The unaudited pro forma combined financial statements are based on currently available information; however, the actual adjustments will be based on more precise appraisals, evaluations and estimates of fair values.
+The unaudited pro forma combined financial statements will be based on more precise appraisals, evaluations and estimates of fair values.
 It is possible that the actual adjustments could differ substantially from those presented in the unaudited pro forma combined financial statements.